 App and dashboard limitations

-The mobile app can be slow, and TrustRadius reviewers have noted a desire for dashboards that are more customizable to better suit individual needs.
+The mobile app experience can sometimes be slow, and TrustRadius reviewers and users have expressed a desire for more customizable dashboards to better suit specific business needs and improve responsiveness.

 Comparing Cisco and Avaya Contact Center vs. Nextiva